AdarshSrivatsa98/Calculator-Behaviour/division.md

 And I type in "positive number"
 And I press "equals"

-Then: I see the "Quotient with existing operands" as the result
+Then: I see the "Quotient with existing operands only once" as the result

 ## Scenario: Interleaving of different operator